When In Rome

 One of the obsessives is Nick Beamon (Josh Duhamel) and he clearly stands out from the pack.
 He doesn’t do magic tricks or strip naked in a diner or try and dazzle Beth with his sexy Italian accent. . .in other words he is odd due to his lack of oddness.
 So pretty much once we realize he the winner of the sweepstakes is (which we already knew going in because we had seen the poster) we’re stuck waiting around as Johnson pussyfoots around the inevitable while pleasing the popcorn-munchers by hitting every romantic convention imaginable.

+One of the most annoying features of this film is the thick, glossy, plasticy veneer that covers every frame.
 The scenes that supposedly take place in Rome could not have looked more like a soundstage.
 New York, where the whole thing was actually filmed, looks a little better though that is not saying much.
 Of course it will surprise nobody to learn that romanticized New York (read: Central Park) is well represented where as less idyllic neighborhoods are MIA.
 To cover up a lame ass script and a lack of directing ability Johnson turned to his Rolodex and used it to cram every cameo he could muster up on screen and, by some miracle, the classic misdirection nearly works.

 Instead of thinking about how bad some of the jokes are you’ll find yourself amused by Lawrence Taylor being heckled by Bobby Moynihan in a bar, or by Kristen Schaal as a hostess in a restaurant that allows guests to eat in pitch blackness.
 Shaq stops by and contributes nothing which is fitting and thus funny.
 But all of those pale in comparison to one of the sneakiest and more inspired cameos in years.
 Those of you who went gaga over Bill Murray’s turn in Zombieland should have saved your glee for this bit of stunt casting.
 Hoping that we’re gonna tell you who it is?
 Keep hoping.